-- 1. Information will be gathered on improved equipment developed elsewhere for the various unit operations involved in wet processing. - 2.
-Prototype of these equipment will be collected and additional designs of small equipment for such operation will be developed and the equipment fabricated. - 3.
-All the above equipment will be tested ax modified to satisfy functional requirements and economic considerations. - 4.
-The equipment thus developed will then be combined into a small scale processing system and field tested for the economic viability and modified wherever necessary.
+1. Information will be gathered on improved equipment developed elsewhere for the various unit operations involved in wet processing.

+2. Prototype of these equipment will be collected and additional designs of small equipment for such operation will be developed and the equipment fabricated.

+3. All the above equipment will be tested and modified to satisfy functional requirements and economic considerations.

+4. The equipment thus developed will then be combined into a small scale processing system and field tested for the economic viability and modified wherever necessary.
-- 5. Finally, the system thus developed will be popularised.

-- 8. Date of start

-- and Research Associates proposed are appointed.

-- 9. Date of completion

-- : Two years from the date or start.

-- 10. Additional facilities:
+5. Finally, the system thus developed will be popularised.
+8. Date of start : As soon as the project is approved and Research Associates proposed are appointed.
+9. Date of completion : Two years from the date of start.
+10. Additional facilities:

-- (a) Staff:
+(a) Staff:

-- 1. Research Associate in Engineering/ 1 No. @ Rs.400/- p.m. for two years.

-- 2. Apprentice Agricultural Mechanic 1 No. @ Rs.140/- p.m. for 2 years

-- (b) Equipment:
+- 1. Research Associate in Engineering/ 1 No. @ Rs.400/- p.m. for two years. - 2.
+Apprentice Agricultural Mechanic 1 No. @ Rs.140/- p.m. for 2 years - (b) Equipment: / Total Rs.30,000/-. - 11.
+Approximate cost - : 1.

-Total Rs.30,000/-.

-- : 1.
 Staff Rs.
-12,960/- - 2.
+12,960/-2.
 Equipment Rs.
-30,000/-

-Total Rs.
+30,000/-Total Rs.
 42,960/-